SACHI Dental Clinic

 • Clinic Hours: Weekdays 9:30-18:30 (last reception at 18:00), Saturdays 9:30-17:00 (last reception at 16:30)

-Please inform us of your preferred visit date and time, symptoms you are experiencing, and any other requests over the phone.
-Our staff will provide courteous guidance.
+When calling, please let us know your preferred date and time, your symptoms and concerns, and any other requests.
+Our staff will assist you courteously.

 Online Reservations

-You can make reservations 24 hours a day through the reservation form on our clinic website.
-Select your preferred date and time from the calendar and enter the required information.
-A confirmation email will be automatically sent upon completion of your reservation.
+You can make an appointment 24 hours a day via the reservation form on our website.
+Please select your preferred date and time from the calendar and enter the required information.
+A confirmation email will be sent automatically after your reservation is completed.

 https://reservation.stransa.co.jp/12aa0a85d3f1bdd409f19867b61695b9